'Currydurst': Beer and Curry Ketchup in a Glass | LatestLY

 The broader Currydurst promotion plays off consumer taste expectations: "Some say, 'will this even work?'
 We say, 'Of course!'" goes the tagline.

-Whether the Currydurst will become a one-hit wonder or a new cult classic remains to be seen.
-For now, only 2000 liters of the special edition beer will be brewed.
+Whether the Currydurst will be a one-hit wonder or become a new cult classic remains to be seen.
+For now, only 2,000 liters of the special edition beer will be brewed.